epartakki/epartakki/README.md

 ***

-🔭 Research Assistant with [@SmithCollegeHCV](https://github.com/SmithCollegeHCV) on Human-Machine Interaction
+🔭 Research Assistant with [@SmithCollegeHCV](https://github.com/SmithCollegeHCV) on Human-Machine Interaction (Adaptive Filtering and Visual Literacy)

 ⌨️️ Working on personal projects